rbongocat/Gif-Epilepsy-Checker/README.md

 Requirements:
 1) Python 3 (Recommended 3.6+)
+2) PIL and imagehash library (pip install pillow, pip install imagehash).
-2) A folder called "GIF" (case sensitive) in the same directory as the .py file.
+3) A folder called "GIF" (case sensitive) in the same directory as the .py file.

 Steps: